zamoose/Elbee-Elgee/README.txt

 ###ONGOING DEVELOPMENT###
 I have switched my development workflow from Subversion to Mercurial (<http://mercurial.selenic.com>) (I spend a great deal of time on the train and Hg's distributed nature is *ideal* for such disconnected development) and, as such, host my code at <http://bitbucket.org/zamoose/lblg>.
 Please submit feature requests and bug reports using the issue tracker available at BitBucket.

+If you are interested in learning more about Mercurial, <http://hginit.com> is an *excellent* starters' resource (and it's even pretty good for moderately-skilled Hg users, too!)